IntoTheDev/Save-System-for-Unity/README.md

 - Save files are encrypted

 ## How to Install
-First of all install [Odin Serializer](https://odininspector.com/download) (Odin Serializer is free, download button at the bottom of page).
+First of all install [Odin Serializer](https://odininspector.com/download).
+Odin Serializer is free, download button at the bottom of page.
+Don't change default namespace!

 ### Git Installation (Best way to get latest version)